A professional user of the Local Care Record (‘care professional’) needs to review a patient’s GP practice information:

 Basic flow with alternative and exception flows

-The following information is returned and presented in the LCR UI, as a minimum, for the Clinical Summary:
+The following information is returned and presented in the LCR UI, as a minimum, for all current and past problems: